kumulustech/vagrant-kubeadm/README.md

 To launch the environment, just do:

-  vagrant up
+  `vagrant up`

-Once the system has launched, you should be able to verify the kubernetes environment by logging into the master node
+Once the system has launched, you should be able to verify the kubernetes environment by logging into the master node with:

-  vagrant ssh master
+  `vagrant ssh master`

+ Then:

-  kubectl get nodes
+  `kubectl get nodes`

 Examples for the KUB-100 class are in the example_files directory

 ======
- Copyright 2017 Kumulus Technologies
+ Copyright 2017, 2018 Kumulus Technologies
- Copyright 2017 Robert Starmer
+ Copyright 2017, 2018 Robert Starmer

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.